 It’s got a very big viewing area, just like the Insight and Viking.
 This one has about twice the window of the cheaper Miller, at a 9” square area.

 The view also benefits hugely from the electromagnetic sensors, which do a great job adapting to outdoor sun, pipes and curves, and other tricky spaces which can be obstructed by less advanced sensors.
 There are 4 independent sensors onboard, which give you a response time of 1/20,000th of a second.
 That’s half the time the Antra takes!

 Previous buyers said this model was extremely comfortable, especially for welding all day.
 While headgear is usually the weak point on even the best helmets, this one has plenty of comfort padding and adjustable straps to keep it snug and secure as you work.
 Even with all the sophisticated sensors and electronics, it’s still just over 1 pound.

 It locks up into standby position for when you need to inspect your work or do fine grinds without the lens.
 A lot of cheaper helmets don’t stay up, so you have to take them completely off to inspect.
 That’s not a problem with this model.

 It comes with lithium ion batteries, a magnifying lens holder, 7 different cover lenses, and a big bag to keep it all in.

 It meets all the high impact ratings, as of the 2003 national standards.

 It’s a bit heavier than some of our other recommendations.
 However, most previous buyers actually said it felt light.
 That’s because the weight is smartly distributed.

 It’s pretty pricey.
-This one will cost about the same as the Viking–over $200.
+This one will cost about the same as the Viking.
 That’s not a casual purchase for a lot of people, but previous buyers said it’s well worth the investment.
 Plus, with such a good warranty, your purchase is guaranteed to last.

 Which is the Best Welding Helmet for You?